Follow us on social

 Russian expert on Iran Nikita Smagin went further and suggested that Moscow might even secretly be pleased with Israel’s strikes on Iran’s oil infrastructure, as it would remove a key competitor for Russian oil on the Chinese market, and thus provide a significant boost for Russia’s budget.

-The best Iran could hope for would be that the dust somehow settles after exchange of blows with Israel, a new administration is elected in Washington that is willing to pursue diplomacy with Tehran and restrain Israel’s excesses.
+The best Iran could hope for would be that the dust somehow settles after an exchange of blows with Israel, and a new administration is elected in Washington that is willing to pursue diplomacy with Tehran and restrain Israel’s excesses.
 That would widen Iran’s options while lessening incentives to support destructive forces in the Middle East and one-sided alignment with Russia.
 On current trajectory, however, there is preciously little hope that that would be happening.
 That sets Iran for what could at best be described as a deeply imperfect alignment with Russia, in the hope that it would accrue Tehran at least some benefits as Moscow juggles its own interests in the Middle East and beyond.

 Top Photo: Russian President Vladimir Putin meets Iranian counterpart Masoud Pezeshkian on the sidelines of a cultural forum dedicated to the 300th anniversary of the birth of the Turkmen poet and philosopher Magtymguly Fragi, in Ashgabat, Turkmenistan October 11, 2024.
 (Sputnik/Alexander Scherbak/Pool via REUTERS)